Franciscoborges2002/faceitJS/README.md

-A simple package using axios to comunicate with faceit API.
+A simple wrapper of faceit API in js.

 Package is not on npm yet!